cornell-ece2400/ece2400-docs/docs/ece2400-sec7-sorting.md

 ├── src
 │   ├── ece2400-stdlib.c
 │   ├── ece2400-stdlib.h
-│   ├── insertion-sort.h
+│   ├── isort-int.h
-│   ├── insertion-sort.c
+│   ├── isort-int.c
-│   └── insertion-sort-adhoc.c
+│   └── isort-int-adhoc.c
 ├── test
 │   ├── utst.h
-│   └── insertion-sort-directed-test.c
+│   └── isort-int-directed-test.c
 └── eval
-    ├── insertion-sort-eval.c
+    ├── isort-int-eval.c
     └── sort.dat
 ```

 2. Implementing Sorted Insert Helper Function
 --------------------------------------------------------------------------

-Take a look at the `insertion-sort.c` source file to find the
+Take a look at the `isort.c` source file to find the
 `sorted_insert` function is a helper function.
 It takes as input an
 array, a range to work on (`begin` to `end`), and a value to insert.
 The
 function can assume that the given range in the array is already sorted.